IamCocoDev/Weather-App/README.md

 - JavaScript to do the logic
 - FETCH to do the call to the API.

+#### If you want to try it?
+You need to clone this repository, enter inside the directory and start one console put `npm install` and the finishing step when the npm install finish, put on the console `npm start` and wait for the google open and you can try this project.

 I hope you like it, thank you for your time.
 Attentively Federico Giovenco.

 📞 If you want to contact me.
 These are the channels.